GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents: Introduction

-Jailbreak attacks on LLMs have raised significant attention in recent research, with a spectrum of approaches proposed to induce models to generate harmful or undesired content \cite{zou2023universal,li2024can,das2025security,zhao2024universal,zhao2025survey}.
-However, existing studies primarily focus on general-purpose applications and do not translate well to the automatic grading scenario where knowledge of the model's inner workings is scarce and potential attackers often lack the necessary time and expertise.
-To bridge this gap, we design an attack and conduct substantial experiments to investigate the following research question: \emph{How vulnerable are LLM based ASAG models to an adversarial attack?} Figure \ref{fig:attack_grading} illustrates the attack process on an LLM based ASAG model (OpenAI's ChatGPT-4.5), with the complete recorded attack process provided in the supplementary materials.
+Jailbreak attacks on LLMs have raised significant attention in recent research, with a spectrum of approaches proposed to induce models to generate harmful or undesired content \citep{zou2023universal,li2024can,das2025security}.
+However, existing studies primarily focus on general-purpose applications and do not address the unique security challenges faced by educational grading agents, where potential attackers may attempt to manipulate grading outcomes without triggering obvious harmful content detection.
+To bridge this gap, we design an attack framework and conduct substantial experiments to investigate the following research question: \emph{How vulnerable are LLM based grading agents to adversarial attacks, and what are the implications for deploying trustworthy agents in the wild?} Figure \ref{fig:attack_grading} illustrates the attack process on an LLM based grading agent (OpenAI's ChatGPT-4.5).

-In this paper, we propose GradingAttack, a fine-grained adversarial attack framework for LLM based ASAG models, which aligns general-purpose attack methods with the specific objectives of ASAG and can flexibly adopt different-level attack methods to achieve effective camouflage attacks in ASAG settings.
-Our approach employs camouflage attacks that largely flip ASAG models' output with minimal impact on the overall grading accuracy, making them harder to detect.
+In this paper, we propose GradingAttack, a fine-grained adversarial attack framework for systematically evaluating the security of LLM based grading agents.
+Our framework aligns general-purpose attack methods with the specific objectives of educational grading agents and can flexibly adopt different-level attack methods to achieve effective camouflage attacks.
+Our approach employs camouflage attacks that largely flip grading agents' output with minimal impact on the overall grading accuracy, making them harder to detect and exposing fundamental security vulnerabilities in current agent deployments.
 To quantitatively measure the camouflage of attacks, we rigorously define a novel evaluation metric, called camouflage attack score (CAS).
-Experimental results show that both token-level and prompt-level attack methods can successfully induce LLM based ASAG models to generate targeted grading outcomes.
+Experimental results show that both token-level and prompt-level attack methods can successfully compromise LLM based grading agents to generate targeted grading outcomes.
 Furthermore, fine-grained empirical analysis reveals that prompt-level attacks achieve a higher success rate, whereas token-level attacks enhance camouflage.